PALEO THAI CHICKEN LETTUCE WRAPS

 - 1 cup purple cabbage chopped

 - 1 carrot shredded

 Begin by putting the coconut oil in a large frying pan.
-Once the oil has heated, add the onion and garlic and begin cooking on a medium heat until the onion becomes translucent (about 3 minutes).
+Once the oil has heated, add the onion and begin cooking on a medium heat until it becomes translucent (about 3 minutes).

 While chicken cooks, prepare the sauce by combining the ingredients in a small bowl and whisk together with a fork.

 Prepare the vegetables by pulling the leaves from the butter lettuce, and chopping the cabbage, herbs, and cashews.
-Grate or shred the carrot with a vegetable peeler or a cheese grater.
+Shred the carrot with a vegetable peeler.

 Once the chicken has full cooked, reduce the heat and add the sauce to the pan.
-Allow to simmer for several minutes, stirring well.
+Allow to simmer for several minutes and reduce, stirring well.

 Assemble the lettuce wraps, and enjoy!

 Any nut butter will work in this recipe, but try to aim for an unsweetened variety.
 I like the mild nutty flavor of the sunflower butter.

 Add as much cayenne pepper as you'd like.
 Cayenne is spicy, while paprika usually is not unless it says something like "hot smoked paprika".
 If you don't have cayenne pepper on hand but want to add a little kick, you can add 1-2 tsp of chili paste or sriracha to the sauce.